IrinaEvsei/web-programming-2016/gettingApi/README.md

-App for searching Github users and repositories
+# App for searching Github users and repositories with automaticly refreshing data

+### Run it with Node server.